teekuningas/clothinv/README.md

 1. Set up Clothinv with your chosen persistent backend.
 2. Navigate to the "Settings" page.
-3. Under the "Share Configuration" section, a shareable URL will be displayed.
+3. Under the "Share Configuration" section, a shareable URL can be generated.
 4. Copy this URL and open it on another device, or share it with others.

 Opening this URL will pre-configure their Clothinv instance to connect to the same backend, enabling shared access to the inventory data.